sudheerj/datastructures-algorithms/src/javascript/algorithms/array/2.twoSum2/twoSum2.md

 Explanation: The sum of 7 and 9 is 16.
 Therefore index1 = 2, index2 = 5.

 **Algorithmic Steps:**
-This problem is solved with the help of two pointer technique.
+This problem is solved with the help of **two pointers** technique.
 The algorithmic approach can be summarized as follows:

 1. Initialize `left` and `right` pointers to `0` and last index(`length-1`) of the input array.